section-engineering-education/engineering-education/content/articles/introduction-to-hibernate/index.md

 the JDBC connection and is a small object.
 It is a Transaction, Query, and Criteria factory.
 It has a compulsory first-level cache of data.

 #### Transaction Object
-The atomic unit of work is specified by the transaction object and methods for transaction management is provided via the user interface for transactions.
+The atomic unit of work specified by the transaction object and methods for transaction management is provided via the user interface for transactions.

 #### ConnectionProvider